FurahaAswan/ClueMaster/README.md

 # ClueMaster - Multiplayer Online Guessing Game

-Welcome to ClueCascade, an exciting multiplayer online guessing game that challenges your creativity, wordplay, and quick thinking in a fun and competitive environment.
+Welcome to ClueMaster, an exciting multiplayer online guessing game that challenges your creativity, wordplay, and quick thinking in a fun and competitive environment.
 Compete against other players to decipher words or phrases based on progressively more specific clues.

 ## Game Concept